Alternatives/vs Linkdexing

 Cost Per URL$0.05/linkAs low as $0.01/URL

-Effective Cost (accounting for failures)~$0.063/URL at 80% successLower — guaranteed crawling
+Effective Cost (after failures)~$0.063/URL at 80% successLower — guaranteed crawling

 Processing MethodManual (human operators)Automated direct API submission

-Refund for FailuresNo refund policyCredits never expire
+Refund for Failed URLsNo refund policyCredits carry forward

-Trustpilot Rating3.0/5 (3 reviews, complaints)New — building track record
+Trustpilot Rating3.0/5 (3 reviews)Building track record

 Ready to try a better Linkdexing alternative?